- Total Time

 This Greek casserole is perfect for a cold winter night.
 We tinkered with the sauce to create a wonderful hearty variation without all of the fat.

-- 2 medium uncooked eggplant(s), peeled and cut into 1/2-inch-thick slices
+uncooked eggplant(s)2 medium, peeled and cut into 1/2-inch-thick slices

-- 1 tsp table salt, or more to taste, divided
+table salt1 tsp, or more to taste, divided